kreinholz/e15/independent-study/README.md

 ```
 These statements, for example, allowed me to pinpoint that my script ran out of memory before my model could be trained.
 That's a shame, but I've got an HP laptop with 16GB of RAM, not a supercomputer (not that you need a supercomputer to do Machine Learning).

 My nerd computer to the rescue!
-I pushed my classifer project to Github, then cloned it on my more capable desktop machine.
+I pushed my classifier project to Github, then cloned it on my more capable desktop machine.
 Running our classification-model.php again yielded different and much more satisfying results:

 <img src='images/model-trained-on-bsd.png' alt='Model had plenty of memory to run on my desktop'>